w3c/wai-curricula/content/designer/flexible-layout-and-design.md

 {% include excol.html type="middle" %}

 Discuss strategies to provide mechanisms for users to perceive different web page regions.
-Present different strategies to complement various content types through the use of visual and textual cues.
+Present different strategies to supplement various content types through the use of visual and textual cues.

 #### Learning Outcomes for Topic